MdAshrafulIslam1998/Backend/content/Backend Notes/how to download any bilibili or youtube playlist.md

    ![[AutoHotkey_1.1.37.01_setup 1.exe]]
 2. download this script
    ![[ytdl_downloader_by_ashraful.ahk]]
-3. now every time you run this script you can download using GIU
+3. now every time you run this script you can download using GUI

 -
 -